djalbat/occam-semver/README.md

 updateVersion(version, versionNumberChange);
 ```

-The `updateVersion` function can be used to apply the version number change.
+The `updateVersion()` function can be used to apply the version number change.
+Note that the `Version` class' `fromVersion()` static factory method is called to duplicate the previous version before making the change.

 ## Example

-The example allows to JSON objects to be input in order to demonstrate the underlying JSON diffing.
+The example demonstrates the underlying JSON diffing.

 ## Building